What Is Leadership?

 A leader steps up in times of crisis, and is able to think and act creatively in difficult situations.
 Unlike management, leadership cannot be taught, although it may be learned and enhanced through coaching or mentoring.
 The act of inspiring subordinates to perform and engage in achieving a goal.

 Leadership has nothing to do with seniority or one’s position in the hierarchy of a company.
-Too many talk about a company’s leadership referring to the senior most executives in the organization.
+Too many people talk about a company’s leadership referring to the senior most executives in the organization.
 They are just that, senior executives.
 Leadership doesn’t automatically happen when you reach a certain pay grade.
 Hopefully you find it there, but there are no guarantees.

 Leadership has nothing to do with titles.
 Similar to the point above, just because you have a ‘Chief’ level title, doesn’t automatically make you a “leader.”
 In all of my talks I stress the fact that you don’t need a title to lead.
 In fact, you can be a leader in your place of worship, your neighborhood, in your family, all without having a title.